R4md4c/GameDealz/README.md

 * List current on going deals according to shops and regions.
 * Compare prices and historical lows across different shops.
 * Supports searching for games.
 * Retrieves from Steam API information such as screenshots and game information.
+* Add games to your Watchlist and get notified when there prices reach the specified threshold.

 ## Upcoming/Planned Features